Ziva Ben-Porat

-Ziva Ben-Porat is a literary theorist, writer, and editor who lives in Israel and is a professor at Tel Aviv University.
+Ziva Ben-Porat (Hebrew: זיוה בן-פורת) is a literary theorist, writer, and editor who lives in Israel and is a professor at Tel Aviv University.

 Personal life

 Ben-Porat graduated with a bachelor's degree in English and Hebrew literature and a master's degree in English literature from Tel Aviv University, as well as a doctorate in comparative literature from University of California, Berkeley.

 She lived for many years in Re'im, a kibbutz in southern Israel.

 Work

 According to Jeremy Dauber, in Ben-Porat's notable 1976 publication, "The Poetics of Literary Allusion", she sought to "deploy a formal notion of allusive signification to frame specific readings of literary works."
 From 1993 to 2008, Ben-Porat was editor-in-chief of Sifrut/Mashmaut/Tarbut (English: Literature/Meaning/Culture), a series of academic books published by HaKibbutz HaMeuchad in Hebrew.
 From 2000 to 2008, she was director of The Porter Institute for Poetics and Semiotics.
 She was vice president of FILLM (Federation Internationale de Langues et Litteratures Modernes / International Federation for Modern Language and Literatures) from 2002 to 2005.
 She is currently a poetry and comparative literature professor at Tel Aviv University.
 Her academic work includes a focus on cognitive intertextuality, cultural memory, and cultural representations.
 Ben-Porat also works on CULTOS, a digital library of multimedia linked on the basis of their intertextual relations.